jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-3.md

-25 An action's propriety or impropriety depends on the suitableness or unsuitableness of the feeling that caused it.
+{{< s v="25" >}} An action's propriety or impropriety depends on the suitableness or unsuitableness of the feeling that caused it.

-26 An action's merit or demerit depends on the feeling's beneficial or harmful aims.
+{{< s v="26" >}} An action's merit or demerit depends on the feeling's beneficial or harmful aims.
 - A beneficial aim deserves reward
 - A harmful aim deserves punishment

-27 Philosophers give little attention to the relation of the causes of the affections.
+{{< s v="27" >}} Philosophers give little attention to the relation of the causes of the affections.
 In common life, however, we constantly judge any person's conduct and motives under both cause and effect.
 When we blame another man's excess of love, grief, or resentment, we consider=
 - its ruinous effects and
 - the little reason for it.

-We say that=
+We say that:
 - his misfortune is not so dreadful to justify such a violent passion, and
 - we would approve of his violent emotion if the cause were proportional to it.

-28 We use our own feelings to determine whether his feeling is proportional to its cause,  .
+{{< s v="28" >}} We use our own feelings to determine whether his feeling is proportional to its cause,  .
 - We approve of them if we find them to be suitable
 - If otherwise, we disapprove of them

-29 Each man measures the faculty of others according to his own faculty.
+{{< s v="29" >}} Each man measures the faculty of others according to his own faculty.
 I judge of=
 - your sight by my sight,
 - your ear by my ear,
 - your reason by my reason,